 Getting Organized As a Caregiver

 Whether you’re just starting to get involved in an aging loved one’s health care and finances or you’ve been caregiving for years, the truth is that it’s never easy to manage important information and decisions for another person.
-Keep in mind that memory loss and dementia are symptoms of a mental condition, so things are likely going to be in disarray when you first get involved.
-It’s a tough job, but taking the steps necessary to organize a loved one’s financial information and medical records can help make things much easier for you in the long run.
+It’s a tough job, but taking the steps necessary to organize a loved one’s financial information and medical records will make things much easier for you in the long run.
 It took many months for me to put these charts and accounts together for my father’s care, but we could not have provided him with the type of support we did without them.